-A few months ago, a reporter from the Salem News interviewed me about what it’s like to own a doggy daycare; one of the questions she asked was, “What is the hardest part of the job?”
+A few months ago, a reporter from the Salem News interviewed me about what it’s like to own a doggy daycare and one of the questions she asked was, “What is the hardest part of the job?”
 At the time, I responded that my biggest challenge was figuring out an appropriate work-life balance as both a business owner and a mother of a small child.
 While this was — and still is — true, upon reflection I’ve realized that this revelation is not particularly novel nor relevant to my specific field.
-It was only after further contemplation, and being faced with the difficult task of “excusing” a few long-standing and beloved clients from daycare, that I realized the answer to the question posed above that had alluded me at the time of the interview: the hardest part of being the owner of a doggy daycare is making the difficult decision to “expel” a dog from play-care.
+It was only after further contemplation, and being faced with the difficult task of “excusing” a few long-standing and beloved clients from daycare, that I realized the answer to the question posed above that had alluded me at the time of the interview: the hardest part of being the owner of a doggy daycare is making the difficult decision to “excuse” a dog from daycare.

 So, now that we have established why dog expulsion is necessary, let me tell you why it ranks among my least favorite things to do.
-In addition to the loss of income that occurs whenever you refuse a paying customer, telling a client that their dog is unfit for our play care often severs the relationship irreparably as, unfortunately, some clients react with anger or hostility.
-Despite our best efforts to stress the fact that daycare simply is not a good fit for all dogs – nor does maladaptation to play care a bad dog make — many folks still take the news as some sort of rejection or sinister judgement on the temperament of their dog or their abilities as a dog owner – neither of which is true at all.
+In addition to the loss of income that occurs whenever you refuse a paying customer, telling a client that their dog is unfit for our daycare often severs the relationship irreparably as, unfortunately, some clients react with anger or hostility.
+Despite our best efforts to stress the fact that daycare simply is not a good fit for all dogs – nor does maladaptation to play care a bad dog make — many folks still take the news as some sort of denunciation on the temperament of their dog or their abilities as a dog owner – neither of which is true at all.
 We’ve had a number of dogs who do well in small groups but a large daycare setting – like the one we offer – is not right for them.
 We’ve had others who, for reasons we may never know because many are rescues, simply do not enjoy meeting new dogs; however, they are wonderful with people or dogs they’ve known for an extended period.
-The personality of dogs is as varied as that of humans and it’s not fair to generalize or make blanket judgements about whether they are “good” or “bad” based on their ability to succeed in daycare.
+The personality of dogs is as varied as that of humans and it’s not fair to generalize or make blanket statements about whether they are “good” or “bad” based on their ability to succeed in daycare.

 To complicate matters further, several dogs who we have asked to refrain from attendance had previously been coming for months or even years with success.
 When you are caring for someone’s family member (and dogs are truly “family”) – especially when you are picking the dog up from their home – you develop a close and intimate relationship with the owners.
 Many clients become friends.
-Notifying a long-standing client that their dog is aging out of daycare — showing signs of extreme crabbiness which tells us they are no longer enjoying their time with us – is one, if not the, most difficult conversation to have with a client.
+Notifying a long-standing client that their dog is aging out of daycare — showing signs of extreme irritability which tells us they are no longer enjoying their time with us – is one, if not the, most difficult conversation to have with a client.
 But again, the well being of the dog must take precedence over personal relationships as well as the business’ “bottom line”.
 In my early years as an owner I failed to heed my own advice and it caused irreparable damage.
 Now, I put personal relationships aside and refuse to force a square peg into a round hole.
-If a dog is no longer doing well at daycare, we don’t beat around the bush.
+If a dog is no longer doing well at daycare, I don’t beat around the bush.
 There’s only so much “tap dancing” we can do to accommodate a single dog who is no longer thriving within our parameters.
 And safety must always take precedent.

 Appreciation/Acceptance: These clients are relieved that we are putting the safety of their dog first.
 They are happy that we refuse to take their money and force their dog into a situation with which he is not comfortable.